‘Write kindness in marble; your injuries in dust.’

 ‘I retract that.
 He isn’t silly; what he said was silly.
 I say silly things sometimes.
 We all do.’

-Method 5.
+Method 3.
 Use imagery.
-For those of you who can think in pictures try this: If you catch yourself having a negative thought, stand where you are and then walk away while visualising the negative being left behind.
+For those of you who can think in pictures, try this: If you catch yourself having a negative thought, stand where you are and then walk away while visualising the negative being left behind.
+Or, ‘paste’ the thought onto an imagined cow (or a missle) and shoo that cow away.
+Do it every time the cow blunders in (every time you have that thought).

 ‘Think of your thoughts like pop-up ads on the internet that might be a nuisance, but you don’t have to buy what they are selling.